 Expiration Contract

-Date Price
+Copper Futures Contract Date Price

+Nearest-to-maturity December-10 374.00

+Next nearest-to-maturity March-11 375.70

+Eligible Copper Futures Contracts Price

 December-10 374.00

 March-11 375.70

-Price

-374.00

-375.70

-376.30
+May-11 376.30

-Date December-10 March-11 Price 374.00 375.70

 Due to the dynamic monthly weighting calculation, the individual weights will vary-over time, depending on the price observations each month.
 CPER's Selection Date for the SCI is the 10th business day of the calendar month.